Standing in a beautiful setting overlooking Ashdown Forest, Nutley Windmill is the only working open-trestle post mill left in the country.

 - Sunday 29th July – Sussex MG Car Club Teddy Bears Picnic

 - Sun 26th & Mon 27th August Bank Holiday

 Opening Times are from 11am until 5.30pm (or dusk).

 In addition, members of the Society are generally present every Wednesday (11am-3pm).

 Entrance is free but donations are most welcomed.
 Suggested donation of £2 per person.

 More information can be obtained from the Uckfield Preservation Society Charity Shop, Post Office Square High Street, Uckfield, or by calling 01435 873367.

-Please note that some of the above dates may be subject to change or be unable to open due means beyond our control.
+Please note that some of the above dates may be subject to change or they may be unable to open due means beyond their control.
 UDPS apologies for the inconvenience this may cause.